sagemath/trac_to_gh/Issue 2980.md

 # Issue 2980: itanium (RHEL 5) -- weyl_group.py is broken on itanium

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2980

 Original creator: was